Myanmar Travel Information

 The Burmese offer their help freely and genuinely, and don't expect anything in return, though gratuity is greatly appreciated.
 Tipping 5 percent on a meal is acceptable.
 Porters, drivers and tour guides expect a small tip.

-Travellers need to exercise caution when travelling to border areas in and around Burma due to heavy military activity, particularly along the borders with Thailand.
+Due to heavy military activity, travellers are advised to avoid travel to border areas in and around Burma unless absolutely necessary, particularly along the borders with Thailand, China and Laos.
 There are only a handful of legal crossing points.
 Burma does, however, boast one of the lowest crime rates in the world, making it a safe travel destination.
 Anti-government demonstrations that took place in 2007 were led by thousands of monks in cities across the country, but were dispelled by a government crackdown resulting in violent clashes between protesters and the police.
 The recent protests reflect the citizens' long pent-up opposition to the repressive military regime.
 Visitors are advised to avoid all gatherings and not to take any photographs of the police, military or demonstrations; these kinds of protest gatherings are the most dangerous aspect of travel in Burma.
 The monsoon season is June to September in the southwest of Burma and December to April in the northeast, and flooding may occur.
 Severe weather often also precedes monsoon season; a devastating cyclone hit Burma in May 2008, killing thousands of people.

 It is rude to step over any part of a person or touch an adult on the head, and hugging and kissing in public is frowned upon.
 Most Burmese families don't wear shoes in their homes and if visiting it is advised to remove shoes before entering the house.
 Monks should be treated with respect, even if they are children, and women should not speak to or touch monks.
 When dining out it is best to keep voices low in restaurants.